 Bearded dragons are diurnal, which means that they are active during the day.
 And they LOVE the sun.
 In fact, their parietal (third) eye uses bright light to set the dragon’s circadian rhythm and activity patterns.
 In other words:

-- They must have UVB radiation
+- They must have strong, reliable UVB lighting

 - Plenty of bright, white light is needed for energy, appetite, and mental health.